 These Eggless Ricotta Stuffed Shells are not only simple, but they are delicious!
 Jumbo pasta shells stuffed with tons of cheese, topped with marinara, and baked to bubbly goodness.
 This vegetarian dinner is ready in 45 minutes or less!

 Regarding family favorite meals, Italian dishes are often at the top of the list.
 Eggless Ricotta Stuffed Shells are no exception.
 My eggless version of this classic dish is easy, cheesy, and so delicious!
+This dish is sure to be a hit at your dinner table, too.

-Why I Love This Recipe
+What I Love About This Recipe

 Scroll down to the complete recipe for the full list of amounts needed for Eggless Ricotta Stuffed Shells.
 You’ll need: